Blendtec/blog-plugins/authorsure/readme.txt

 * Creates a link from your home page to your Google Plus Page for your product, brand or organization
 * Allows you to control whether your rich snippets show the original post publication date or the last time the post was updated.
 * Allows you to control whether external links in the author bios are rel=nofollow
+* Ability to control whether or not you have Google Authorship for custom post types
 * http://www.authorsure.com/category/themes has set-up instructions for most popular WordPress themes

 == Installation ==